 Maintain proper communications with team members

 You are the person with the financial plan, but there are people in the field who will need money to make arrangements.
 Both the parties need to be on the same page.
 If there is a change in event budget in a particular area, the person arranging that part should be notified right away.
 Otherwise, you might end up with resources which are out of your budget.

 Do not hesitate to haggle

 As an organiser, your goal is to deliver a quality event in as little expense as possible.
 For that, you need to explore your options.
 Try to get several quotes for any service.
 Keep records of all of those quotes.
-Compare between them and find the one that best suits your plan.
+Compare them and find the one that best suits your plan.

 Accepting the first price is not good practice.
-Negotiation is the best tool of an event organiser.
+Negotiation is the best tool for an event organiser.
 Attempt to haggle with the service provider or venue.
 Even if they’re unable to reduce the price, they may throw in some additional resources, which may benefit you in one way or another.

 Having said that, be cautious while selecting the final vendor.
 Lowest price does not account for quality and you want things to work out well in the end.
 So, rather than picking up the lowest bid every time, try to pick up a vendor who matches your vision as well as your event budget.

 An effective budget not only includes the best deals but also requires you to find the most appropriate place to spend your money.
 To properly allocate your funds, you must have a reasonable idea of recent trends.
 Trends will change over time, however, and something which was essential last year might well have lost its importance today.
 The current trend may lose its value a few days later.
 Creating an effective event budget requires knowledge of the trends gaining traction as well as the outdated ones.